nginx-shib/nginx-http-shibboleth/README.rst

 With this module configured against a ``location`` block, incoming requests are authorized within Nginx based upon the result of a subrequest to Shibboleth's FastCGI authorizer.
-In this process, this module will copy user attributes from a successful authorizer response into Nginx's original request as headers for use by any backend application.
+In this process, this module can be used to copy user attributes from a successful authorizer response into Nginx's original request as headers or environment parameters for use by any backend application.
 If authorization is not successful, the authorizer response status and headers are returned to the client, denying access or redirecting the user's browser accordingly (such as to a WAYF page, if so configured).
-Read more about the `Behaviour`_ below and consult `Configuration`_ for important notes on avoiding spoofing.

 This module works at access phase and therefore may be combined with other access modules (such as ``access``, ``auth_basic``) via the ``satisfy``